smigniot/MotsCroises/README.md

 Let's state the algorithm like that
 1. Start from the (parsed) template grid
-2. Find the slots containing at least one letter and at least one blank
+2. Find the slots containing at least one blank
 3. Choose one of those slots wisely
-	1. The current heuristic is to minimize the blanks and maximize the letters
-    2. In fact we should probably choose the one with the least candidates
+	1. Maximize the number of known letters - fill slots near to previous populated slots
+    2. Minimize the number of candidates for the slot
+    3. Minimize the number of unknown letters
+    4. Maximize length - try long words early in depth search
+    5. It's a **heuristic** at this point - the goal being to avoid costly branches
+4. For the chose slot, sort candidates
+    1. Compute the frequency of each letter in crossing slots
+    2. Add all this frequency to get a score
+    3. Basically this maximizes the chance of having candidates in crossing slots
-    3. It's a **heuristic** at this point - the goal being to avoid costly branches
+    4. It's a **heuristic** at this point - the goal being to avoid costly branches

-4. Iterate all candidates that can be placed [see NOTE] in this slot
+4. Iterate all candidates
-	1. Store the actual letters in the slot
-	2. Place the candidate in the slot, modifying the grid
+	1. Place the candidate in the slot, modifying the grid
-	3. Check every slot containing a modified cell of the grid
+	2. Check every crossing slot containing a modified cell of the grid
-		1. If some word still can be placed [see NOTE] at this slot, skip
+		1. If some word still can be placed at this crossing slot, skip
 		2. Else it's a dead-end, eliminate the candidate
-	4. If the candidate has not been eliminated, perform a recursion, at step 2
+	3. If the candidate has not been eliminated, perform a recursion, at step 2
-	5. After recursion, restore the grid by canceling modifications of step 4.2
+	4. After recursion, restore the grid by canceling modifications of step 4.1
 5. When no slot has at least one empty cell, it's a solution.
 Claim victory

 **_NOTE:_** To iterate the candidate, use the pattern tree described in the previous chapters.

-## 4. Heuristic
+## 4. Haskell version options

-* Use the slot
-	* With the least candidates
-	* With the minimum cells to fill
-	* With the maximum known letters
-* Sort candidates
-	* By topping those which maximize the probability of finding words in crossing slots
+`Usage: autofill [-d dictionary] [-b] [-v] [-q] [-n] [-h|--help] [gridfile]`

+* `-d dictionary` use another dictionary file than `./dictionary.txt`
+* `-b` bypass the AC-3 algorithm.
+AC-3 speeds a lot by pre-elminiating candidates if the grid is at least 1/3 filled.
+Disable on a nearly empty grid.
+* `-v` be verbose.
+Expect debugging information
+* `-q` be silent.
+No animation, only output a solution
+* `-n` don't sort candidates.
+Can speed up a little on grids with a high density of black cells
+* `-h` output usage help
+* `gridfile` a filename or `-` for `stdin`.
+Defaults to `stdin`